Batch Bayesian Active Learning with Partial Batch Label Sampling

-In order to compute or estimate the expectation, we would need to sum over $y_S$, which has size exponential in the batch size.
-We can use a Monte Carlo estimate by first sampling $m$ versions of $y^{(i)} \sim Y_{D} | L$ and selecting,
+Thus, minimizing the cost is equivalent to maximizing the expected mutual information.
+To avoid summing over all $|\mathcal{Y}|^{|S|}$ values of $y_S$, we use a Monte Carlo estimate by sampling $m$ independent versions of $y^{(i)} \sim Y_D | Y_S = y_S$ and selecting,

-A key advantage is that we can incrementally train $m$ parallel models on $y^{(i)}_S$ to avoid the issue of requiring a number of parameter posterior samples that is exponential in the batch size.
-Critically, the gap between the true optimizer and the Monte Carlo optimizer decays as $\mathcal{O}(1/\sqrt{m})$ (see Appendix~\ref{sec:monte_carlo_approx} for details) and does not depend on the batch size.
-See Algorithm~\ref{alg:parbals}.
-Treating the train time as constant, ParBaLS has time complexity $\mathcal{O}(TBm)$.
+We refer to $y^{(i)}$ as \emph{pseudo-labels} since they come from the Bayesian model.
+We use this terminology similar to some pseudo-labeling strategies outside of active learning \citep{jiang2017efficient}.
+Since we use sampled labels for the partial batch, we refer to our method as Partial Batch Label Sampling (ParBaLS).
+We can show that the expected cost sub-optimality introduced by ParBaLS's Monte Carlo label samples decays as $\mathcal{O}\left(\frac{1}{\sqrt{m}}\right)$.